CloudMD Suite of Services Available to Canadian Hospitals through Mohawk Medbuy

-/EIN News/ -- VANCOUVER, British Columbia, April 04, 2023 (GLOBE NEWSWIRE) -- CloudMD Software & Services Inc. (TSXV: DOC, OTCQX: DOCRF, Frankfurt: 6PH) (the “Company” or “CloudMD”), an innovative health services company transforming the delivery of care, is pleased to announce a new vendor of record agreement for Employee & Family Assistance Program (“EFAP”), Internet based Cognitive Therapy (“iCBT”), Mental Health Coach, and Nurse Navigation Services provided through Kii.
+VANCOUVER, British Columbia, April 04, 2023 (GLOBE NEWSWIRE) -- CloudMD Software & Services Inc. DOCDOCRF6PH)) (the "Company" or "CloudMD"), an innovative health services company transforming the delivery of care, is pleased to announce a new vendor of record agreement for Employee & Family Assistance Program ("EFAP"), Internet based Cognitive Therapy ("iCBT"), Mental Health Coach, and Nurse Navigation Services provided through Kii.
 The non-exclusive agreement is with Mohawk Medbuy Corporation (MMC), a not-for-profit, shared services organization supporting hundreds of Canadian hospitals with supply chain, clinical and back office services.
 Concurrent with the vendor of record agreement, CloudMD has signed a multi-year contract with its first hospital customer.

 "Hospitals across North America are dealing with significant levels of employee burnout and need additional mental and EFAP support," said Karen Adams, CEO of CloudMD.
 "Through this new Mohawk Medbuy contract, a significant number of Canadian hospitals now have access to the benefits of CloudMD."